pangpang20/gaussdb-python/docs/basic/adapt.rst

-    Sometimes you may prefer to receive :sql:`numeric` data as `!float` instead, for performance reason or ease of manipulation: you can configure an adapter to :ref:`cast PostgreSQL numeric to Python float
+    Sometimes you may prefer to receive :sql:`numeric` data as `!float` instead, for performance reason or ease of manipulation: you can configure an adapter to :ref:`cast GaussDB numeric to Python float
     <adapt-example-float>`.
 This of course may imply a loss of precision.

 .. versionchanged:: 3.2